 No!
 Our site is much further away from houses than Osney Lock Hydro is and they are not having any problems with noise.

 Is it going to harm fish or newts?

 We’re not a commercial developer looking simply for profit – we a group of local people committed to our community and to our environment.
 Because of that we’re taking extra care in how we design the project to protect wildlife.

 The fish pass we’re creating will enhance biodiversity, allowing fish and eels to more easily travel upstream that they can right now.
 It will also provide areas for fish to spawn, wild flowers to grow and butterflies and birds to inhabit.

 We’ve carried out newt surveys, and aim to enhance rather than harm local habitat.

 Why local energy?

-Local energy projects are great for a whole range of reasons.
-They harness free local natural resources to power our community and to help reduce our area’s carbon emissions and help combat climate change.
-7% of electricity is wasted in transmission, and local generation helps avoid this.
-They also make our community more resilient to problems with our central energy system.
+Local renewable energy projects are great for a whole range of reasons.
+They harness free local natural resources, helping to reduce our area’s carbon emissions and combat climate change.
+Seven percent of UK electricity is wasted in transmission and distribution, and generating electricity close to where it is used helps avoid this.

-Local energy projects also inspire people by making renewable energy a local, tangible option – not distant or even offshore like other renewable energy projects.
-They’re also a fantastic educational tool, demonstrating sustainable power on our doorstep.
+Local projects also inspire people by making renewable energy a local, tangible option – not distant or even offshore.
+They’re a fantastic educational tool, demonstrating sustainability right on our doorstep.